How To Sign Up A New Tenant & Create A Legal Tenancy Agreement

 However, that’s not to say there aren’t important aspects of drafting and using tenancy agreements that you need to be mindful of.
 As with everything, there are sensible ways of doing it, and very poor ones.
 So here are a few tips and points to consider…

-The required information can either be included directly in the tenancy agreement or issued as a separate document, although it is often simpler to incorporate it into the agreement so everything is set out in one place.
+The required information can either be included directly within the tenancy agreement (like this downloadable tenancy agreement) or issued as a separate document, although it is often simpler to incorporate it into the agreement so everything is set out in one place.
 As also mentioned, failure to provide all the required information will not invalidate the tenancy agreement, but it may expose landlords to significant penalties.

-- Make sure you source your tenancy agreement from a reputable supplier, and don’t just use the first free one you get can your grubby little mitts on.
-Many of the tenancy agreement templates I’ve seen circulating are either out of date and/or riddled with junk clauses which aren’t enforceable by law.
+• Use a Reputable Tenancy Agreement – Make sure you source your tenancy agreement from a reputable supplier and do not simply use the first free template you can get you grubby little mitts on.
+Many tenancy agreement templates circulating online are either out of date or riddled with junk clauses that are unenforceable by law.

-But please note, invalid clauses won’t make the actual tenancy invalid, it just means those certain clauses won’t be legally enforceable.
-For example, if a clause in the contract stipulates that the tenant has to pay a £1,000 penalty for being one day late on paying rent, it is very unlikely to be enforceable by law, regardless of who signed what.
+However, invalid clauses will not make the tenancy itself invalid; it simply means those particular clauses are unlikely to be legally enforceable.
+For example, if a clause states that a tenant must pay a £1,000 penalty for being one day late with their rent, it is highly unlikely to be enforceable, regardless of who signed the agreement.

-- It’s important to read through the contract carefully before offering it to your tenant (I’m often amazed at how many landlords don’t do this.
+• Read the Agreement Carefully – It is important to read through the tenancy agreement carefully before offering it to a tenant (I’m often amazed at how many landlords don’t do this.
 Truly baffling!).
-If there are any clauses that seem unfair, inaccurate or you’re unsure about, you should seek advice from someone qualified to get clarification.
+If there are any clauses that seem unfair, inaccurate, or unclear, you should seek advice from someone suitably qualified before proceeding.

-- Don’t just add your own clauses willy-nilly, because the odds are it won’t be valid, and therefore enforceable.
-If you want to add your own clauses, seek advice from someone qualified to ensure it’s valid/fair.
+• Be Cautious About Adding Your Own Clauses – Don’t just add your own clauses willy-nilly, because they may not be valid and therefore not enforceable.
+If you want to add your own clauses, seek advice from someone qualified to ensure they are fair and legally enforceable.

-Landlords/agents adding their own home-cooked clauses is probably the number one reason for why many circulating tenancy agreement contracts are riddled with invalid clauses, and those clauses usually just get superseded by statutory rights (which can’t be overruled).
-For example, some landlords commonly add a clause stipulating that the tenant must give 6 months notice before vacating.
-That’s actually unenforceable, because in most cases, it’s the tenant’s statutory right to provide only a minimum of one months’ notice.
+Landlords and agents adding their own home-cooked clauses is probably the number one reason why many tenancy agreements are riddled with invalid provisions.
+Those clauses are often overridden by statutory rights (which cannot be contracted out of).
+For example, some landlords include a clause requiring tenants to give six months’ notice before leaving.
+In many cases, that would be unenforceable because the tenant’s statutory rights take precedence.

 Using a high-street agent to handle your tenancy agreement